sharafian/kmark/README.md

 Note: The output of this command won't work unless you include the CSS file for KaTeX.
 Also don't forget to put `<meta charset=utf-8>` in the head.

+The `-h` flag will generate a complete file with a header and basic style, that assumes the katex directory is in the same directory of the file.